 The phrase “two heads are better than one” is more than just a common expression.
 In business and marketing, this has success written all over it.
 It is what’s popularly known as co-branding.
 What is it exactly, and how can your business benefit from it?
 First, we’ll show you what it is by giving you a list of co-branding examples that have worked their way to success.
 From these, you’ll see why graphic design plays a big part in co-branding and why you need Penji’s unlimited graphic design service.

 What is Co-Branding?

-Also known as a brand partnership, co-branding is the marketing strategy that two or more companies undertake together.
+Also known as a brand partnership, co-branding is the marketing strategy that two or more companies undertake together (not to be confused with sub-branding).
 They share their logos and brand names, among others, on a single project.
-They combine their brand awareness, market reach, and positive images to get more people to purchase.
+They combine their brand awareness, market reach, and positive images to get more customers.

 Many businesses get into co-branding primarily to increase the following: